AdrianaStoi/Taste-of-Romania/README.md

 * The **"Favorite"** model includes a "product" field that serves as a foreign key, linking to the associated product.
 In addition, there is a "user" field, which acts as another foreign key, linking to the user who marked the product as a favorite.
 Finally, the model incorporates an "is_favorite" boolean field, which serves to indicate whether the associated product holds the status of a product marked as a favorite by the user.

 * The **"Inquiry"** model is designed with fields to capture and manage user queries.
 It includes a user field, functioning as a Foreign Key and linking to the respective User involved in the inquiry.
-The profile field is also a Foreign Key, however this field was not used in the functions at this time.
+The profile field is also a Foreign Key.

 * Contact details are recorded through the name CharField, email EmailField, and phone_number CharField.
 The subject CharField allows users to define the topic of their inquiry, while the message TextField accommodates detailed information.
 The order_number CharField is available for users to associate inquiries with specific orders.
 Admin responses are stored in the admin_reply TextField, facilitating communication between users and administrators.
 Additionally, the user_reply TextField offers the option for users to respond or provide further information.
 This comprehensive model ensures a structured approach to managing and responding to user inquiries effectively.